Bayesian prediction for physical models with application to the optimization of the synthesis of pharmaceutical products using chemical kinetics: Results

-We now have a stochastic approximation to the probability, $\mathrm{P}(\mathbf{y}_0 \in \mathcal{Y}|\mathbf{y}_S)$, of satisfying the constraints for given $\mathbf{x}$ and $t$.
-We need to maximise this probability over the space $\mathcal{S} = \mathcal{X} \times \mathcal{T}$.
-To do this we use the approximate coordinate exchange (ACE; \citealt{OW2015}) algorithm.
-This can be used to maximise stochastic approximations to objective functions by using the cyclic ascent algorithm in conjunction with a univariate Gaussian process emulator approximation to the objective function.
-We use 100 random starts of ACE of twenty iterations each, where the initial value of $(\mathbf{x},t)$ is uniformly generated in $\mathcal{S}$.
-The optimum values of $\mathbf{x}$ and $t$, as found by ACE, are shown in Table~\ref{optimum}.
-The approximate (subject to Monte Carlo error) maximum value of $\mathrm{P}(\mathbf{y}_0 \in \mathcal{Y}|\mathbf{y}_S)$ attained was 0.70.
-To further explore how $\mathrm{P}(\mathbf{y}_0 \in \mathcal{Y}|\mathbf{y}_S)$ depends on $\mathbf{x}$ and $t$, we fix the initial amounts of D, E and Volume at 91.59 mols, 26.47 mols and 31.28 l, respectively, i.e. the optimum values as found by ACE.
-We then vary the initial amounts of A, the temperature and time over the ranges identified in Table~\ref{limits}.
-The last row of Figure~\ref{maps} shows $\mathrm{P}(\mathbf{y}_0 \in \mathcal{Y}|\mathbf{y}_S)$ for time against the initial amount of A, with different columns for different temperatures.
-The first three rows show corresponding plots for the marginal probability of satisfying each of the three constraints (\ref{constraints}) on E, F and H, respectively.
-The trade-off between the objectives given by the three constraints can be clearly seen.
-To satisfy the constraint $E(t)<3$ mols, $t$ has to be large.
-This is intuitively obvious since the initial amount of E is 26.47 mols so the process will need to progress for some time before the amount of E has decreased enough to satisfy the constraint.
+To further explore how $\mathrm{P}(\mathbf{y}_0 \in \mathcal{Y}|\mathbf{y}_S)$ depends on $\mathbf{x}$ and $t$, we fix the initial amount of E, temperature and volume at 26.47 mols, 31.28 litres, and 313.5 K, respectively, i.e. the optimum values as found by ACE.
+We then vary the initial amounts of A and D, and time over the ranges identified in Table~\ref{limits}.
+The last row of Figure~\ref{fig:PLOT3} shows $\mathrm{P}(\mathbf{y}_0 \in \mathcal{Y}|\mathbf{y}_S)$ for time against the initial amount of A, with different columns for different initial amounts of D. The first three rows show corresponding plots for the marginal probability of satisfying each of the specification limits (\ref{constraints}) on E, F and H, respectively.
+The trade-off between the objectives given by the specification limits can be clearly seen.
+To satisfy the limit $E(t)<3$ mols, $t$ has to be large.
+This is intuitively obvious since the initial amount of E is 26.47 mols so the process will need to progress for some time before the amount of E has decreased enough to satisfy the limit.
 The opposite is true for H (initial amount of 0 mols), where the optimum time to satisfy $H(t)<3$ mols is for $t$ to be small.
-This means that there is a very narrow window of values of $t$ that will satisfy all three constraints, as shown in the last row of Figure~\ref{maps}.
-The approximately optimal set of controllable factors is identified in Figure~\ref{maps} by the white circle in the 5th column and last row.
+This means that there is a very narrow window of values of $t$ that will satisfy all three constraints, as shown in the last row of Figure~\ref{fig:PLOT3}.
+Note that the optimum values of $\mathbf{x}$ and $t$ (as shown in Table~\ref{optimum}) lie within this narrow window.